 A highly respected and experienced litigator, appellate counsel and negotiator, Mr Scott has served as an elected District Attorney and County General Counsel, with numerous jury trials and successful state Supreme Court appeals, as well as a full array of commercial, land use, real estate and equitable actions.
-His practice also included investigatory grand juries and combined State and Federal Violent Crime Task Force cases, as well as white-collar criminal investigation and prosecutions, and defence of the county in civil actions.
+His practice also included investigatory grand juries and combined State and Federal Violent Crime Task Force cases, as well as white collar criminal investigation and prosecutions, and defense of the County in civil actions.

 In Afghanistan, Mr Scott has served as NATO Senior Advisor for Parliamentary Affairs to the Minister of Interior, and successfully developed, in collaboration with his Afghan colleagues, a newly structured Department for Parliamentary Affairs.
 He subsequently appeared before the Internal Security Commission of the Wolesi Jirga, to brief the Commission on the new, best practices scheme.

 Mr Scott also served as Chairman of the Legal Committee of the International Reform Working Group (IRWG), a joint initiative of the Government of Afghanistan and the International Community, commissioned by the Minister of Interior.
 In that capacity, Mr Scott guided the work of Afghan, German and American attorneys in assessing the implications of the Afghan Constitution, Police Law, International Law and the protocols and pronouncements of International Conferences, starting with the Bonn Conference of 2001, on the policing and ministerial reform recommendations being considered by the IRWG as a whole.

 Mr Scott currently serves as Chairman of the Overseas Security Advisory Council (OSAC) of the American Embassy in Kabul.
 OSAC provides advice and a forum for the exchange of information and concerns pertaining to the security of the larger American Community in Afghanistan.
 Mr Scott previously served as a member of the OSAC Steering Committee and Co-Chairman of the OSAC Select Committee on Presidential Decree 62 and the Afghanistan Public Protection Force (APPF).
 The Committee provides insights and advice regarding the on-going transition of privately provided security services in Afghanistan to the Government of the Islamic Republic of Afghanistan.